isomerpages/psd-goc/_why-plan/Make Your Wishes Known.md

 terms.
 Take action with these tools.</p>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
 <p><strong>Purpose: </strong>Appoint someone you trust to make decisions
-on your behalf in the event that you lose the mental capacity to do so.
+on your behalf in the event that you lose the mental capacity to do so.</p>
+<p><strong>How it makes your wishes known: </strong>Provide clarity on who
-These decisions cover your personal welfare, property and finances.</p>
+you trust to make decisions on your welfare, property and finances when you are not able to speak for yourself.</p>
-<p><strong>How It Makes Your Wishes Known: </strong>Ensures decisions are
-made by someone you trust should you lose mental capacity.</p>
 <p><strong>What to do:</strong>
 </p>
 <ul data-tight="true" class="tight">